Carshalton Athletic F.C.: Athenian League

-For the next 17 years the club competed in the Athenian League with very little success never really threatening to win the league, and finishing at the bottom of the table twice (1959–60 and 1960–61 seasons).
-Their best performance coming in the 1963–64 season when the club managed to finish the season in third place.
+For the next 17 years the club competed in the Athenian League with little success and finishing at the bottom of the table twice (1959–60 and 1960–61 seasons).
+Their best performance came in the 1963–64 season when the club finished the season in third place.
 Around the ground floodlights were finally erected on six pylons in 1967.

 Limited cup success was achieved.
 A first appearance in the Surrey Senior Cup final came in the 1957–58 season, although Dulwich Hamlet won the final 1–0 and it would be another 31 years before Carshalton Athletic appeared in the final again.
-There was also success in the FA Amateur Cup as the club reached the quarter finals for the second time in 1959–60.
+There was also success in the FA Amateur Cup as the club reached the quarter-finals for the second time in 1959–60.
 In the same season the club won the Southern Combination Cup for the first time, after losing in the final the previous season.